 Design built-in shelves and cabinets into your accessory dwelling plan whenever possible.
 Storable and convertible furniture will also help save space — from storage ottomans to foldaway beds.

-The Process To Build an ADU Over Your Garage
+The Process To Build an ADU Above Your Garage

 Below are four steps to building your second-story ADU.